Mr1kuntal/netflix-gpt/README.md

 - onAuthStateChanged() ---> function provided by google firebase to get alert if user signin or signout, means if user is signin or signout this function will know about it
 - iframe ---> embed youtube videos to html using this
 - how to make website multilingual
+- how to do text animation like chatgpt
+- how to use chaptgpt apis
+- how to open new window for redirection links ---> window.open()
+- memoisation of components